giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 That document collects the OpenSees tip responses and compares them against the independent continuous baseline for both tower configurations.
 The reported quantities are the transverse tip displacement `Uy`, the torsional tip rotation `Rz`, the number of OpenSees elements, the number of CSF section evaluations, and the relative errors with respect to the continuous baseline.

-The comparison therefore supports the intended validation message: CSF defines a continuous sectional model, while the beam solver receives a sampled projection of that model.
+The comparison therefore supports the intended validation message: CSF defines a continuous sectional model, while the beam solver receives a sampled representation of that model.
 The discretization controls how the field is interrogated; it does not define the field itself.

 ## Summary